marsdrums/test-tutorial/visual-quality/index.md

 The rendering equation, describes how much light is visible from a point on a surface $\mathbf{x}$ looking in a certain direction $\omega_o$.
 In other words, it can tell us the percieved color and brightess for every point on a surface.
 The amount of light depends on a few things, but let's focus on them one by one.

 The first thing that contributes to the result of the rendering equation, is the amount of light that the object is emitting (emitted radiance).
-If you look right at a light bulb switched on, it emits some light; the emitted radiance corresponds to the term $L_e(\mathbf{x}, \omega_o)$ in the rendering equation, and refers to the amount of light that the point $\mathbf{x}$ is producing.
+If you look right at a light bulb switched on, it emits some light; the emitted radiance corresponds to the term $L_e(\mathbf{x}, \omega_o)$ in the rendering equation, and refers to the amount of light that point $\mathbf{x}$ is producing in direction $\omega_o$.
 If point $\mathbf{x}$ sits on a non-emissive surface, $L_e(\mathbf{x}, \omega_o) = 0$.

-The rest of the equation describes how much light is visible from point $\mathbf{x}$ as a function of the light that the point is reciving.
+The rest of the equation describes how much light comes from point $\mathbf{x}$ (outgoing radiance) as a function of the light that point $\mathbf{x}$ is reciving (incoming radiance).
 We said before that when a surface is illuminated by some light, a variety of phisycal interractions may occur.
+As direct result of such interractions, a certain amount of light that point $\mathbf{x}$ is receiveing can be scatterd in the $\omega_o$ direction and therefore reach the viewer or another surface, contributing to its illumination.
+This last bit of the function is an integral because in order to know how much light is scattered in the $\omega_o$ direction, we should consider all the possible directions from which the point $\mathbf{x}$ can be illuminated.

 ![](./images/visual-quality_023.jpg)